eamoses/authenticate-instructions/README.md

 4. Give your token a name (Cannot have been used before)

-5. Click every box so they're all blue
+5. Click every box so they all have check marks

 6. Click `Generate token`